tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 Our accuracy score is 0.779 from this model.

 ## Technology Breakdown
+The following technologies were used throughout the course of our analysis:
  - Python (version 3.7) and Jupyter Notebook: utilized to clean and prepare csv files, convert to ready to use dataframes, create visual images for correlation, and save results as csv files or png images.
  - www.quickdatabasediagrams.com/: utilized to create Entity Relationship Diagram (ERD).
  - PostgreSQL and PGAdmin (version 4): utilized to combine two separate dataframes into one dataframe.